militaryk/SpoonAlert-Bot/README.md

 ## Notes

-- The bot stores user/player configs in `userConfigs.json`.
+- The bot stores user/player configs in `userConfigs.json` (created from template).
+- Configuration is stored in `config.json` (created from template).
 - AFK alerts are stored in `afkAlerts.json` for persistence.
+- AFK tracking data is stored in `afkTracking.json` for position monitoring.
+- Template files (`*.template`) are provided for initial setup.
 - Make sure your bot has permission to send DMs to users.
 - For multi-user support, invite the bot to your server and use the commands in the configured channel.
 - Polling intervals are controlled by `pollIntervalOnlineSeconds` and `pollIntervalOfflineSeconds` in `config.json`.